samanvitha-bayaneni/Energy-Calculator-Android-App/README.md

 - Analyzing data with SPSS and Excel for forecasting electricity consumption trends.

-- Developing Android apps using Android Studio for efficient power consumption control.
+- Developing Android application using Android Studio for efficient power consumption control.

 - Focusing on renewable energy, particularly solar and thermal energy solutions for sustainable electricity generation.